Membership & Code of Conduct

 - Give good quality referrals for members to follow.

 - Remind members on a regular basis the difference between referrals and leads

-- Remind members the importance to follow up on referrals
+- Remind members to follow up on referrals

 - Reality Check

 - Perform reality check of referrals given previously.
 Results of referrals

 - Monthly Valuation